TanviPatel9722/AI-incident-snapshot/SUBMISSION_SUMMARY.md

 ## Why This Is Hackathon-Ready
 - Practical, runnable, and reproducible.
+- Lowers the barrier for non-technical stakeholders via an interactive dashboard built on reproducible analytical foundations.
 - Strong technical hygiene (modular, defensive, deterministic).
 - Clear documentation for judges to rerun quickly.
 - Responsible interpretation integrated into the system itself, not added as an afterthought.